-Community Digest | Siloam Springs Herald-Leader
+Community digest | Siloam Springs Herald-Leader

 Yoga will begin at 6:30 p.m.
 Jan.
 22 at the Parks and Recreation office.
 The class is taught by Brittany Acklin.
 See the website for updated information or cancellations.

-Zumba is held at 6 p.m.
-Tuesday and Thursdays at the Siloam Springs Community Building at 110 N. Mount Olive St. The class is taught by Jennifer Pittman.
+Zumba is held at 6 p.m. on Tuesdays and Thursdays at the Siloam Springs Community Building at 110 N. Mount Olive St. The class is taught by Jennifer Pittman.
 Attendees need to sign in at the door unless otherwise directed.

 Pickle Ball Club